apache/turbine-fulcrum-build/README.md

     mvn release:rollback

-which will delete the tag in git branch/svn repo tag (since version 3.0.0.-M1, it does a svn delete ..) and revert to the pre-release state.
+which will delete the tag in git repo tag and revert to the pre-release state.

-Otherwise revert the commits in your checked out workspace and delete the tag manually.
+Otherwise reset the commit in master in your checked out trunk/master/main branch

+    git reflog
+    // find commit previous to release
+    git reset –hard <shacommit>
+    git commit "Reset to state previous RC due to <Message-ID>" git push -f origin master

+and update master repo and delete the tag manually.

+    git push origin :refs/tags/<project.artifact>-<version>-candidate

 - Drop staged repository in nexus and start again with step 1.

-- Don't forget to refer to the failed vote Message-ID in the commit messages (svn, nexus).
+- Don't forget to refer to the failed vote Message-ID in the commit messages (git, nexus).

 7. Distribution